al3rez/beers-srv/README.md

 ## Architecture
-Following DDD principles I've separated bounded contextes and behaviors (e.g. adding, removing, serializing, grpc) into multiple packages using
-Service Objects, Database Layer Abstraction, Repository pattern, CLI interafces so that decopling behaviors lead to easier testing and shipping new features.
+Following DDD principles I've separated bounded contexts and behaviors (e.g. adding, removing, serializing, gRPC) into multiple packages using service objects, database Layer abstraction, repository pattern, command-line interfaces so that decoupling behaviors make both testing and shipping new features easier.

 ## Installation
 Installing `beers-srv` is easy, using go get you can install the cmd line app `beers-cli` to interact with gRPC server.
 First you'll need Google's Protocol Buffers installed.